DyogenIBENS/Agora/doc/HowTo.md

 * The pairwise comparisons provide "reads" of the ancestral genomes
 * The reads are assembled into contigs ("Graph linearisation" step)
-* The contigs are assembled into scaffolds ("Block assembly" step)
+* The contigs are assembled into scaffolds ("Scaffolding" step)

 #### All in one: `agora-basic.py`